FabrizioDeSantis/NeSyPPM-Compliance/README.md

 The file **`declare_to_fol_templates.pdf`** contains the translation of declarative constraints intoto first-order logic formulas.
 The resulting FOL formulas can be implemented in the LTN framework to express control-flow constraints in business processes.

-The file **`declare_to_fol.py`** implements the declarative constraints and translate them into predicates that can be used within the LTN framework.
+The file **`declare_to_fol.py`** implements the declarative constraints described in the previous PDF as predicates that can be used within the LTN framework.

 ---